 To make progress on these daunting issues, our representatives will have to overcome the paralyzing partisanship that has Washington in its grip and the near-certainty that the chambers will be split.
 Worse, they must contend with a still-stagnant economy and a populace that seems to insist on a level of government benefits and services it's not willing to pay for.

-Against this backdrop, local voters heading to the polls may be surprised by the results of redistricting.
+Against this backdrop, voters heading to the polls in the Lower Hudson Valley may be surprised by the results of redistricting.

 The once-a-decade redrawing of state and federal election districts that took place earlier this year resulted in a loss of two New York seats in the House, from 29 to 27, due to slower population growth than the rest of the nation.
 New lines put in place by a federal court -- after the State Legislature failed to work out a nonpartisan map -- has shifted many boundaries, so quite a few voters won't find a familiar incumbent on the ballot.

 Take the 16th District, for example, which picks up much of southern Westchester.
 With the additions of Yonkers, Mount Vernon, New Rochelle, Greenburgh and Scarsdale and the loss of Rockland County, the 16th covers far more of Westchester than in the past decade.
 And while incumbent Democrat Eliot Engel of the Bronx has already served 12 terms, he may not be as well-known to voters in this newly configured district.
 He faces newcomer Joe McLaughlin, a Republican from Hastings-on-Hudson.

 In the 17th, where Rep. Nita Lowey (D-Harrison) is up against Republican challenger Joe Carvin of Rye Brook, Rockland County is no longer split -- it is included in its entirety in the newly drawn 17th Congressional District.